 The "Clery Bill" (H.R.3344, S.1925, S.1930) was introduced in Congress on September 6, 1989, and was signed into law on November 8, 1990 by President George Bush as Title 2 of the "Student Right-To-Know and Campus Security Act."
 The bill was named for Jeanne Clery who was raped and murdered in her dorm room at Lehigh University in 1986.

-Additional crime information may be included in the federal Department of Education Office of Postsecondary Education (OPE) Campus Security Report, compiled by the UW-Platteville Student Affairs office.
+Additional crime information may be included in the federal Department of Education Office of Postsecondary Education Campus Security Report, compiled by the UW-Platteville University Police.
 The data for this report are drawn from the OPE Campus Security Statistics Website database to which crime statistics are submitted annually, via a web-based data collection, by all postsecondary institutions that receive Title IV funding (i.e., those that participate in federal student aid programs) as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-This security report may contain additional incidents not reported to the UW-Platteville Police Department, including incidents that may have occurred off campus.
+This security report may contain additional incidents not reported to the UW-Platteville University Police, including incidents that may have occurred off-campus.

-On October 1st of each year, the Annual Security & Fire Safety Report is posted in accordance with the Jeanne Clery act.
+On October 1 of each year, the Annual Security Report and Annual Fire Safety Report are posted in accordance with the Jeanne Clery act.

 The Annual Security Report and Annual Fire Safety Reports can be found:

 UW-Platteville Baraboo-Sauk County Campus - https://go.uwplatt.edu/barabooasr

 UW-Platteville Richland Campus - https://go.uwplatt.edu/richlandasr